Speedy (film): Yankees cameos

 At the end of the scene where Speedy gives Babe Ruth a ride in his taxi, Lou Gehrig, Ruth's famous New York Yankee teammate, walks by the far side of Speedy's cab, looks directly at the camera through the taxi's window, and sticks out his tongue.
 Gehrig is on screen for about three seconds.
 Ruth and Gehrig's teammate, Bob Meusel, is also seen in the film batting after Ruth hits a home run at the game Harold attends.
 Meusel's at bat was not filmed for the movie but was taken from newsreel footage.

 Reception

 Ted Wilde, the director of the film, was nominated for the Academy Award for Best Director of a Comedy, which was used during the 1st Academy Awards.
 He lost to Lewis Milestone, the director of Two Arabian Knights.

 In 2025, The Hollywood Reporter listed Speedy as having the best stunts of 1928 to 1929.

 Preservation status

-Both the silent and sound-on-film versions survive complete and preserved by the UCLA Film and Television Archive.
+Both the silent and sound-on-film versions survive complete and preserved by the UCLA Film & Television Archive.
 The film's trailer and the 16" soundtrack discs also survive.